 We ensure that our systems for reporting all safeguarding concerns are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously.
-We ensure that children are aware of our safeguarding and child protection procedures, including how to raise concerns about child-on-child abuse, by making sure they can identify adults that they can go to for help.
+We ensure that children are aware of our safeguarding and child protection procedures, including how to raise concerns about child-on-child abuse, by reminding them of their safe adults (completing the safe hand at the beginning of the year), ensuring the pupils know who the DSLs are, and educating them about the need to raise any peer on peer issues.